 Eligible faculty must:

-- Hold full-time Harvard faculty appointments, preferable at the junior faculty levels
+- Hold full-time Harvard faculty appointments, preferably at the junior faculty levels

 - Discuss how the work to be funded will lead to new scholarship, support early ventures, creatively enhance research or teaching missions at Harvard

-- Demonstrate seasoned understanding of the problem and show prior preparatory work in this area
+- Demonstrate a seasoned understanding of the problem and show prior preparatory work in this area

 - Submit a brief bio and prior work/publications in the area for which funding is sought or in closely related subject areas

 - Not seek bridge funds for segmental activities that are part of large, ongoing, multi-year endeavors which are already funded